Discover Homestay in Ealing

 Ealing is considered a safe and nice place to live, with crime rates at low levels reflecting its suburban feel.
 It’s cheaper than staying somewhere more central but will feel considerably quieter.
 Although you can feel comfortable to stop and ask strangers on the street questions or directions if you need to, which isn’t quite so common in the city centre.
 The area around Ealing Broadway station is probably the busiest block, and you’ll still find real community feeling amongst residents.

-What type of people live in Ealing?
+What type of Host Families live in Ealing?

 This suburb attracts lots of middle class families and young professionals, although the population is growing more towards the upper classes in the face of Crossrail being introduced.
 That said, a lot of people who could afford to live even in ‘posher’ neighbourhoods choose to live in here because of its green spaces and safety.